 Check out this article about how and why you should pool your Chase points into the most valuable account (you plan to keep.)

-By adding a temporary bonus for supermarkets and permanent multipliers for dining and drugstores, Freedom Unlimited is looking to earn the spot at the top of your wallet.
+By adding permanent multipliers for dining and drugstores, Freedom Unlimited is looking to earn a spot at the top of your wallet.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.